 That’s the reason the English business magnate and investor Richard Branson said, “Clients do not come first.
 Employees come first.
 If you take care of your employees, they will take care of the clients.”

-As a business owner, how do you achieve service satisfaction, customer insights and drive success for your company?
+As a business owner, how do you achieve service satisfaction, customer insights and drive success for your company so that you might one day even be able to sell your online business?

 The short answer is to invest in your employees.